Taliik/crate-spark-pipeline/README.md

 ### Prediction

 Machine learning is using data to answer questions.
 So Prediction, or inference, is the step where a model gets to answer questions.
 This is the point of all this work, where the value of machine learning is realized.

+### Persisting progress of a cluster in CrateDB

+When it comes to persistence, Spark offers the opportunity to persist current progress in case of reuse at a later time.
+With a little workaround, also distributed Spark objects like machine learning models can be persisted in CrateDB using BLOB functionality.
+To see how it's done, please have a look at [CrateBlobRepository.java](src/main/java/crate/util/CrateBlobRepository.java)